Skip to main content

 The System Failed And an Innocent Woman Paid the Price

-The Tragic Case of Bethany McGee, Lawrence Reed, and Why We Must Reform Civil Commitment Laws
+The Tragic Case of Bethany MaGee, Lawrence Reed and Why We Must Reform Civil Commitment Laws

-As horrifying as this attack was, it should not have come as a surprise.
-It was the predictable result of a system that had ignored every warning sign for decades.
+As horrifying as this attack was.
+It should not have come as a surprise.
+Prosecutors and public officials have described it as the.
+Predictable result of a system that ignored warning signs for decades.
 This case is not an anomaly.
-It is a case study in why America urgently needs a fundamentally different approach to mental illness, violent repeat offenders, and public safety.
+It is a case study in why America urgently needs a fundamentally different approach to mental illness, violent repeat offenders and public safety.

 A 30-Year History of Violence That the System Ignored

-This is not a policing failure.
+This is not a policing failure alone.
 It is not a partisan failure.
 It is a systemic failure one built into the laws and policies that govern how this country handles dangerous, mentally ill repeat offenders.

 The Core Problem: A System That Cannot Act Until It Is Already Too Late

 Most states including Washington have civil commitment laws structured around a standard of imminent danger.
-In practice, that means the system cannot intervene until someone poses an immediate threat or has already caused serious harm.
-People like Reed cycle through courts, jails, emergency rooms, and the streets for decades, largely untreated, until they finally hurt someone badly enough to make the news.
+In practice that means the system cannot intervene until someone poses an immediate threat or has already caused serious harm.
+People with histories like Reed's .
+Cycle through courts, jails, emergency rooms and the streets for decades.
+Largely untreated until they finally hurt someone badly enough to make the news.

-Compounding this problem, courts routinely release violent offenders with little more than probation or loose supervision even when those individuals have extensive documented histories of dangerous and irrational behavior.
+Compounding this courts routinely release repeat offenders with little more than probation or loose supervision.
+Even when those individuals have extensive documented histories of dangerous and irrational behavior.
 This combination has created an entirely predictable and entirely preventable public safety crisis in cities across America.

 What a Better System Would Look Like